learn-physics-enm/learn-physics-enm.github.io/README.md

 You don't need to go through the create and expose section unless something needs to be change (once again, it should all be set up).

-The version you pulled will be `dev`, not `serve` or `caddy` becuase the front-end doesn't need Docker for deployment.
-It's only used for development purposes.
+The version you pulled will be `serve`, not `dev` or `caddy`.

 ### Gimme the commands

 - `docker pull kinetekenergy/learn-physics-enm`
 - `docker build --target dev -t kinetekenergy/learn-physics-enm .`
-- `docker run --rm -d -p 3000:3000 -v $(pwd):/opt/docusaurus kinetekenergy/learn-physics-enm`
-  - If you're using PowerShell: `docker run --rm -d -p 3000:3000 -v ${pwd}:/opt/docusaurus kinetekenergy/learn-physics-enm`
+- `docker run --rm -d -p 3000:3000 kinetekenergy/learn-physics-enm`

 Using compose:

-- `docker compose --file ./dev.docker-compose.yml up -d --build`
+- `docker compose --file ./serve.docker-compose up -d --build`

 ## Installation